isotopp/isotopp.github.io/content/posts/2021-03-29-mysql-date-time-dst.md

 # TL;DR

 - The lack of warning and error is now a MySQL Service Request.
-- The original problem comes up because of the mixing of Unix Timestamp Arithmethic and MySQL Interval Arithmethic.
+- The original problem comes up because of the mixing of Unix Timestamp Arithmetic and MySQL Interval Arithmetic.
 - There are ways to do it pure play either way, and they both result in the right result.
 - There is `DATEDIFF()`, `TIMEDIFF()`, and `TIMESTAMPDIFF()`, and they are weird, and inconsistent and you really, really want to read the [Date and Time Functions](https://dev.mysql.com/doc/refman/8.0/en/date-and-time-functions.html) page, very carefully.